Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Fabio Pusateri for reading carefully a first version of this manuscript.
-Roberta Bianchini thanks David Lannes for some helpful discussions.
-Roberto Natalini thanks Bernard Hanouzet who constantly inspired his research for more than 35 years: this paper is just another fruit of this influence.
+We are grateful to Fabio Pusateri for reading carefully a first version of this manuscript.
+RB thanks David Lannes for some helpful discussions.
+RN thanks Bernard Hanouzet who constantly inspired his research for more than 35 years: this paper is just another fruit of this influence.